 There is a huge amount of risk when participating in NASCAR events.
 There has been a long list of fatal and non-fatal injuries since the creation of NASCAR.
-Since the beginning of NASCAR in the 1940s, there have been 28 fatal crashes in races.
+Since the beginning of NASCAR in the 1940s, there have been 29 fatal crashes in races.
 Most recently, Dale Earnhardt Sr. died from a crash during a race in 2001.
 Fortunately, there have been zero deaths at NASCAR events since then.
-This is mostly due to the serious implementation of safety devices and regulations by NASCAR officials.
+This is due to the implementation of safety devices and regulations by NASCAR officials.

-Roof flaps are used to help cars stay on the ground when travelling at extremely fast speeds.
+Roof flaps are used to help cars stay on the ground when traveling at extremely fast speeds.
 Without a set of roof flaps, race cars could easily become airborne if they hit another race car at the right angle.
 All drivers are required to wear fire-retardant suits that protect them from heat and flying objects.
 An obvious safety precaution is the helmet that all drivers must wear.
 Without this device, concussions would become a lot more prevalent.

 Perhaps one of the most important safety precautions is a harness collar made of carbon fiber called a HANS device.
 This harness is worn around drivers’ helmets and helps minimize the amount of force that is put on a driver’s neck during a crash.
 All of these devices exist to help protect participants in a very dangerous sport.
 Airbags no longer serve a purpose when drivers are being protected in many other ways.

 Why aren’t airbags used in NASCAR?